Shop by Curtain Width

 If you use decorative round rod with rings and clips, the width of your patio door/or drapery rod is about the width of the patio drape you would need.
 You may add several extra inches for the drape to reach beyond your door width for better insulation and look.
 If you want the drape to be completely out of the way when it is open you want extra 6-12 inches to do the job.
 So, if your patio door is 74" wide, the minimal width of the drape you want is 80-86 inches wide.

 If you want to use a traverse rod, then you will want the drape to cover the end of the rod (wrap around its corner).
 This will require at least 3-6 inches of extra width depending on the distance your rod is positioned away from the wall.
 If the rod is 3 inches away from the wall, then you will need to add extra 3 inches to your measurement.
 If your traverse rod is positioned 6 inches away from the wall, then you will need to add extra 6 inches on each side of the rod to wrap around rod's corner, which will make total extra width 6 inches.
 So, if your patio door is 86" wide, the minimal width of the drape you need is 89-94 inches wide.

 I raised my eyes and looked, and behold, a man with a measuring line in his hand.

 This Page is Under Construction.
-New Width Sub Pages will be added later.
+New Width Sub Pages are being added.